 Topdressing wheat with nitrogen

-Current conditions of the wheat crop and N considerations
+Current condition of the wheat crop and nitrogen considerations

 The most important factor in getting a good return on topdress N is usually timing.
 It is critical to get the N on early enough to have the maximum potential impact on yield, especially in a year with limited fall tillering.
 While waiting until spring just prior to jointing can be done with success, this can be too late in some years, especially when little or no N was applied in the fall.
 For the well-drained, medium- to fine-textured soils that dominate our wheat acres, the odds of losing much of the N that is topdress-applied in the winter is low.
 For these soils, topdressing can begin anytime now, and usually the earlier the better.
 For wheat grown on sandier soils, earlier is not necessarily better for N applications.
 On these soils, there is a greater chance that N applied in the fall or early winter could leach completely out of the root zone if precipitation is unusually heavy.
 Waiting until closer to spring green-up to make topdress N applications on sandier soils will help manage this risk.